JabRef/jabref/PRIVACY.md

 This privacy policy may be changed eventually.
 We encourage you to check this Privacy Policy periodically for any changes.
-Any material change will be mentioned in the changelog and in our blog.
+Any material change will be mentioned in the changelog of the desktop application and in our [blog](https://blog.jabref.org/).

 This privacy policy is in effect as of the day mentioned as "last updated" above and will remain in effect except with respect to any changes in its provisions in the future, which will be in effect immediately after being posted on this page.

 ## Contact

+If you get in touch with us, we may aks you to provide us with certain personal information (e.g. name and email address) to stay in contact with you.
 For any questions or concerns regarding the privacy policy, please send us an email to <vorstand@jabref.org> or write to

 JabRef e.V.<br>
 Josef-Lanner-Str.
 9<br>
 71069 Sindelfingen<br>
 Germany

-If you get in touch with us, We may aks you to provide Us with certain personal information (e.g. name and email address) that can be used to contact or identify you.